 Radon is a cancer-causing, radioactive gas that can be found all over the United States.
 Radon comes from the natural radioactive breakdown of uranium in soil, rock and water and gets into the air we breathe.
 Radon tends to accumulate in enclosed structures, so it is particularly a problem in homes.
 Radon is estimated to cause thousands of deaths each year.
 Breathing air that contains radon can cause lung cancer.
 In fact, the Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today.
 Only smoking causes more lung cancer deaths.

-In Indiana, the Indiana State Department of Health Lead & Healthy Homes Program (ILHHP) has the responsibility of licensing radon testers and mitigators in the State of Indiana, and providing the public of Indiana information about radon and its effects.
+The Indiana State Department of Health's Lead & Healthy Homes Program (ILHHP) has the responsibility of licensing radon testers and mitigators in the State of Indiana, and providing the public of Indiana information about radon and its effects.